Virtual Colonoscopy is a CT procedure used to diagnose colon and bowel disease.

 ONE DAY BEFORE YOUR PROCEDURE

-You have been provided with a bowel cleansing kit (LoSo prep) containing 2 kinds of laxatives and a suppository.
+You should be provided with a bowel cleansing kit (prep).
 Follow the steps below very carefully.
 Take only the medications, foods and fluids as listed below unless otherwise instructed by your doctor.

 Any liquid you can see through

 Ask your referring physician for a bowel cleansing kit, and follow the instructions on the kit that was provided.